gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * PulseAudio card profile is associated with a configuration set for an ALSA card.
 It defines a subset of ALSA devices belonging to a card, and so the list of available device ports, sources, and sinks.

 * PulseAudio device port is associated with a configuration set for an ALSA device.
-It defines a list of enabled ALSA jacks and other device options.
+It defines a list of active inputs and outputs of the card and other device options.

 * PulseAudio source and sink are associated with an ALSA device.
 When a source or sink is connected to a specific device port, they together define an ALSA device and its configuration.